Ayub-002/Tycity-industries-/README.md

 # Tycity industries

 ## Description
-This project is a web application designed to help users monitor and advertise the company development and future goals.
+This project is a web application designed to monitor and advertise Tycity company's development and future goals.

-## Installation
+## Accessibility

 1. Clone the repository:https://github.com/Ayub-002/Tycity-industries-